adam-dalbello/scrts/README.md

 # scrts

 This is a secrets keeper (or password manager).
 It takes secrets (e.g., passwords; emails; pin numbers) stored as character strings assigned to variables in the global environment and encrypts them with a caeser algorithm.
-All that is needed to be remembered is how to decrpyt.
+All that needs to be remembered is how to decrpyt.
 <br>
 <br>